Composition of Safety Constraints For Fixed-Wing Collision Avoidance Amidst Limited Communications: BARRIER FUNCTION CONSTRUCTION

 \subsection{Motivating Example}

-In this section we discuss some difficulties with applying barrier certificates to the fixed-wing collision avoidance problem via a concrete example.
-Consider a candidate ZCBF, $h$, that encodes a collision avoidance safety constraint
+In this section we discuss some difficulties with applying barrier functions to the fixed-wing collision avoidance problem via a concrete example.
+Consider a candidate ZCBF, $h$, that encodes a collision avoidance safety constraint in a system of two vehicles with state $x = ^T$ and